DavesCodeMusings/BH1750-MicroPython/README.md

 This step should not be surprising.
 If you've ever used a sensor device, they almost always need some time to do their job.
 The venerable DHT22 takes about two seconds.
 The BH1750 datasheet says it can take a One-Time H-Resolution Mode measurement in 120 mS. Pretty fast.

 120mS is also a _typical_ wait time.
 A closer look at the datasheet's Electrical Characteristics table shows the H-Resolution Mode
 Measurement Time can be up to 180mS.
-So we need to wait 180mS.
+So we need to wait 180mS to be safe.
 Pretty easy with the addition of a call to `sleep_ms()`.

 Here's the code with the addition of the wait time.